PEOPLE-ER/spectral-recovery/docs/about.md

 ## 2.5 RESTORATION SITES

 The tool accepts one restoration site, as a vector file (see technical documentation for further information).
 Restoration site polygons delineate the areas that are intended to be assessed for recovery or health (i.e., areas of disturbance).
 Each restoration site polygon will have the spectral indices calculated, and recovery metrics will be returned.

+In addition, if no reference sites are provided (see 2.8 below), the restoration site will determine the recovery target via the historical approach (see 1.4 above).
+The default recovery target method in the tool uses the average value of the two years prior to the disturbance, however this default method can be customized to fit each application.
+Custom options include the ability to manually set the timeframe (when and how many years) before the disturbance that is used to calculate the average historic condition.
+This could be useful to parameterize if the disturbance was gradual instead of sudden and so no exact disturbance dates exist, or if it is known due to historical, traditional, or local knowledge when the forest was in a desirable state.

  Recommendations: